 What is cortisol?

-in the body.
-But as a catabolic steroid hormone, its most important role is in metabolism, by breaking down muscles, bones and building fat.
-It helps regulate blood pressure, blood sugar levels, salt and water balance.
-It also assists in reducing inflammation, and memory formation.
+Almost all the cells have a cortisol receptor, making it crucial for many different functions in the body.
+Although its most important role is in metabolism—by breaking down muscles, bones and building fat—it also helps regulate blood pressure, blood sugar levels, salt and water balance.

+Cortisol is used in reducing inflammation and improving memory formation.
 During pregnancy, cortisol supports fetus development.
-There is a strong link between stress hormone and mood which makes it an important hormone for overall health and well-being.
+There is a strong link between stress hormones and mood swings, which makes it an important hormone for overall health and well-being.

 Corticosterone is a similar hormone, but only in birds, reptiles, and rodents.

 Three different organs regulate cortisol levels.
 This so called HPA-axis includes hypothalamus and pituitary gland in the brain and the adrenal glands on kidneys.

 Whenever cortisol levels are low, the hypothalamus releases a hormone called CRH (corticotrophin-releasing hormone), which directs the pituitary gland to release yet another hormone, ACTH (adrenocorticotropic hormone).
 The adrenal glands responds to ACTH in order to release cortisol.
 The hypothalamus monitors optimal levels to setup a closed loop feedback, with small tweaks in CRH values to maintain the desired levels .

 In some ways, cortisol works like adrenaline—the hormone often associated with a sudden blast of energy.
 During stress, a temporary cortisol surge tries to fight off the stress: heart rate increases, breathing gets heavy, blood pressure and blood sugar rise, and muscles get tense.
 Digestion and reproduction shut down until the body can fight off this stress stimulant.